10 ways to cut the cost of private health insurance

 Every medical insurance policy is different, however, most will have the option to increase or reduce the private hospitals that you can access.
 Some policies will charge extra for gaining access to a wider range of hospitals and specialists but it may be that the hospitals that you would want to access are in your area.
 Policies that include access to some London hospitals can be particularly expensive.

 AXA health insurance created a 'guided' option in order to bring down the cost of healthcare by negotiating with a number of medical specialists meaning that customers qualify for reduced premiums if they are happy to be guided to a specialist who is on the list.
+This type of option may be called by a different name by other insurers but many insurers offer a discount if you are happy to be allocated a consultant and forgo choosing one.
 So, it can be worthwhile checking how a different hospital list could reduce the cost of your health insurance cover.

 5 - Downgrade your cover

 Some health insurance policies have different levels of cover, for example, some insurance providers offer basic, intermediate and comprehensive cover.
-You should check and see what type of cover you have and whether you can downgrade your cover.
+You should check and see what type of cover you have and whether you can downgrade your cover while keeping parts of the cover that are important to you.

 Basic health insurance will generally only provide cover for treatment, intermediate health insurance cover will pay out for treatment and limited diagnostics and comprehensive cover usually covers you for treatment and full diagnostics (consultancy, tests, scans and x-rays etc).